gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: Reaction-Field-zero

       In |Gromacs|, normal reaction-field electrostatics with
-      :mdp:`cutoff-scheme` = :mdp-value:`cutoff-scheme=group` leads to bad energy
+      :mdp-value:`cutoff-scheme=group` leads to bad energy
       conservation. :mdp-value:`coulombtype=Reaction-Field-zero` solves this by making
       the potential zero beyond the cut-off.
-It can only be used with an infinite dielectric constant (:mdp:`epsilon-rf` =0), because only for that value the force vanishes at the cut-off. :mdp:`rlist` should be 0.1 to 0.3 nm larger than :mdp:`rcoulomb` to accommodate for the size of charge groups and diffusion between neighbor list updates.
-This, and the fact that table lookups are used instead of analytical functions make :mdp-value:`coulombtype=Reaction-Field-zero` computationally more expensive than
+It can only be used with an infinite dielectric constant (:mdp:`epsilon-rf` =0), because only for that value the force vanishes at the cut-off. :mdp:`rlist` should be 0.1 to 0.3 nm larger than :mdp:`rcoulomb` to accommodate the size of charge groups and diffusion between neighbor list updates.
+This, and the fact that table lookups are used instead of analytical functions make reaction-field-zero computationally more expensive than
       normal reaction-field.

    .. mdp-value:: Shift